scriptrdotio/howto/data/create_schemabased_docs.md

-# How to apply automatic validation on my data
+# How to apply automatic validation (schemas) on my data